peter-hunt/chesschaos/design.md

 ### Goals

-Overall: Survive in the apocolypse and improve yourself to conquer the Chess Chaos.
+Overall: Survive in the apocalypse and improve yourself to conquer the Chess Chaos.

 Gameplay: Grind for better pieces, unlock new regions, beat tougher mobs.

 ### Quests

+Use advancing quests to guide the player through progression and give them a sense of advancement.

 ### Advancements